What we doQigong and Medical QigongApplicantsPostgraduateNews

 Qualification Entitlements

-In addition they may apply for membership of the Professional Register of Chinese Herbal Medicine (PRCHM), part of the PRTCM.
+In addition, they may apply for membership of the Professional Register of Chinese Herbal Medicine (PRCHM), a sister organisation of the PRTCM.
 Members of the PRTCM who hold a Diploma in CHM from the ICTCM are NOT charged an additional membership fee for their membership of the PRCHM.
+On graduation from the Diploma programme those who are members of the Professional Register of TCM will, then, also have insurance cover for their practice of CHM.

 The course has been designed to meet the curriculum standards set out by the European Herbal and Traditional Medicine Practitioners Association (EHTPA), and to meet the requirements for entry to :